 Robert Giuntoli is a Center Manager at ASL Now, and last month he oversaw the opening of the United States’ first-ever call center that provides customer support directly in ASL over video, all without the need for an interpreter.
 He calls it “a revolution in the making.”
 That’s because existing options for ASL speakers rely heavily on third-party interpreters.
 When an ASL user wants to communicate with a company, they will often use a video relay service (VRS) where an interpreter fluent in both ASL and English attempts to negotiate a conversation between the ASL-speaking customer and the English-speaking representative.

 The existing method, while helpful, still comes with its own problems.
 For one, the interpreter may not be an expert in the industry language, and therefore unable to accurately relay the information about the problem at hand.

-Connect Direct is helping companies decrease call times, save money, and reduce customer frustration.
+ASL Now is helping companies decrease call times, save money, and reduce customer frustration.